cfware/instanceof-unifier/README.md

 [![MIT][license-image]](LICENSE)

 Allow `instanceof` to match even if comparing an instance created by a different copy of the class.
-This module requires node.js 6.5.0 or above to function, an exception will be thrown if you attempt to load this module in older versions.
+This module requires node.js 6.5.0 or above to function.

 ## instanceofUnifier(Class, matcher)